railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_stocks.rst

 To get the stock levels by location use the button :guilabel:`Stock by Location`.
 Open ERP then gives you the stock of this product split out over all the possible locations.
 If you only want to see the physical locations in your company just filter this list using the Location Type :guilabel:`Internal Locations`.
-By default, physical locatiosn are already coloured red to distinguish them better.
+By default, physical locations are already colored red to distinguish them better.
-Consolidate locations (the sum of several locations, following the hierarchical structure) are coloured blue.
+Consolidate locations (the sum of several locations, following the hierarchical structure) are colored blue.

 .. figure:: images/stock_location_product_tree.png
    :align: center